search icon

 Most small business owners understand the basic concept of a bonus.
 It’s a reward an employee receives that’s above and beyond what they normally earn.
 But the term has many applications throughout the world of business.
 Read on to get the bonus business-specific definition and some common examples.

-According to the Merriam-Webster dictionary, the bonus definition is “[s]omething in addition to what is expected or strictly due.”
+According to the Merriam-Webster dictionary, a bonus is “[s]omething in addition to what is expected or strictly due.”
 Bonuses are common throughout the commercial world.
-In fact, almost all commercial legal entity types, including limited liability companies and corporations, use bonuses.
+In fact, almost all commercial legal entity types, including limited liability companies and corporations, use bonuses as perks for employees that perform well.

 Bonus Examples